rustfoundation/foundation.rust-lang.org/policies/media-guide.md

 ## **Art license**

-The Rust and Cargo logos (bitmap and vector) are owned by the Rust Foundation and distributed under the terms of the <u>Creative Commons Attribution license (CC-BY)</u>.
+The Rust and Cargo logos (bitmap and vector) are owned by the Rust Foundation and distributed under the terms of the [Creative Commons Attribution license (CC-BY)](https://creativecommons.org/licenses/by/4.0/).
 This is the most permissive Creative Commons license, and allows reuse and modifications for any purpose.
 The restrictions are that distributors must “give appropriate credit, provide a link to the license, and indicate if changes were made.” **Note that use of these logos, and the Rust and Cargo names, is also governed by trademark; our trademark policy is described below**.

 ## **Trademark policy**